 However, most are unaware that it is so much more than just an inconvenient (and often obnoxious) noise that keeps people awake.

 Like an onion, snoring has many layers.
 As you peel the layers away, you understand what a monumental effect those sounds have on your overall health.

 What is Snoring?

-Snoring is the noise resulted from respiratory structures vibrating against one another.
+Snoring is the noise that results when respiratory structures vibrating against one another as you try to breathe.
 It occurs when the tongue, uvula, soft palate, and throat muscles cause an obstruction, and then rub against each other as air is pushed through for a normal breath.

 Snoring occurs as a result of obstructed airflow, but there is a long list of reasons why this happens, including:

 - Poor Muscle Tone: Muscles in the tongue and throat are not strong enough to stop the tissues from collapsing in the airway.
 Normal aging is often to blame because these muscles tend to relax as you get older.
 Alcohol consumption, drugs, and sedatives can temporarily or permanently cause this, too.
 For example, antihistamines you reach for when your allergies are acting up naturally relax these muscles, which could cause you to snore temporarily.